ronaldronu/firewall-task/README.md

 ## 🖼 Screenshots

-All screenshots are in the `/screenshots` folder.
+All screenshots are in the png format.

 ---